Smogogole/GMathWiki/1.Mathematics wiki/Cardinality of a set.md

 If such bijection still doesn't exist, we say $S$ is uncountable.

-Notice that we can construct a [[Equivalence relationships|equivalence relation]] construct out of sharing equal cardinality: [[Equivalent cardinality relation]]
+Notice that we can construct a [[Equivalence relations|equivalence relation]] construct out of sharing equal cardinality: [[Equivalent cardinality relation]]